reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 --------------

-To creat math equations with an option to bold use ':math:\mathbf'.
-Then put what is to be bolded inbetween 2 sets of asterisks'\*\*'.
+To creat math equations with an option to bold use ":math:\mathbf".
+Then put what is to be bolded inbetween 2 sets of asterisks"\*\*".
 Example::

       :math:\mathbf **1, 2, 3, 4, ...** :math:`mathbf{2^{n-1}}`